Self-Injury – A Guide For Medical Professionals

 Individuals who engage in NSSI may injure themselves repetitively over long periods of time, with increasing severity, and may use different methods over time.
 Alternatively, they may reduce their NSSI behavior before beginning again during periods of high stress.

-Different people self-injure for different reasons, and it is medical_7important to consider each individual’s unique NSSI experiences when working with someone who self-injures.
+Different people self-injure for different reasons, and it is important to consider each individual’s unique NSSI experiences when working with someone who self-injures.
 Overall, research has shown that reasons for NSSI tend to fall within two different categories: intrapersonal (reasons related to the individual) and interpersonal (reasons related to other people or external situations).

 Emotion Regulation